tmathis720/Hydra/src/extrusion/docs/about_extrusion.md

-Here’s the revised documentation for the `extrusion` module, formatted for readability and ease of understanding.
-Each section is clear and concise, with updated code examples ready for direct testing.

----

-# `extrusion` Module

 The `extrusion` module in HYDRA is designed to transform 2D geophysical meshes into 3D volumetric meshes.
 It provides a system for extruding 2D cells, like quadrilaterals and triangles, into 3D volumes such as hexahedrons and prisms.

 The module is structured into four main sections:

 ---